-Intertemporal Consumption With Directly Measured Welfare Functions and Subjective Expectations
+Intertemporal Consumption with Directly Measured Welfare Functions and Subjective Expectations

-RAND Corporation; Institute for the Study of Labor (IZA)
+Dornsife Center for Economic and Social Research - University of Southern California; Institute for the Study of Labor (IZA)

 Kristin J. Kleinjans

 California State University, Fullerton - Department of Economics

 Arthur Van Soest